Fun Tool

 What do dogs dream about?

-Why does my dog twitch while sleeping?
+Why does my dog twitch or "run" while sleeping?

 Do puppies dream more than adult dogs?